 No increase in pollutants discharged with stormwater into the environment.
 (En) Development is compatible with Water Sensitive Urban Design principles.
-(En) Roofwater from the new roof areas will be connected to the existing system and will be dispersed within the site in accordance with Council's controls.
+(En) Roofwater from the new roof areas will be connected to rainwater reuse tanks and overflow will be dispersed dispersed within the site in accordance with Council's controls.
 B6.1 Access driveways and works on the public road reserve - Dwelling Houses and Dual Occupancy Development The controls seek to achieve the outcomes:

 Safe and convenient access.
 (S)

 Adverse visual impact of driveways is reduced.
 (En)

 Pedestrian safety.
 (S)

 An effective road drainage system.
 (En, S)

 The existing driveway access and garage arrangements will be unchanged.

-B6.5 Off-street Vehicle Requirements

-The controls seek to achieve the outcomes:
+B6.5 Off-street Vehicle Requirements The controls seek to achieve the outcomes: